14 ways to restart the New Year with a Lunar bang

 Source: Alan Benson

-Here we have ’s take on Shantung chicken, a popular option at Chinese banquets.
-Cooking a whole bird for (which starts January 25, by the way) is said to bring prosperity, wholeness and togetherness of family.
+Shantung chicken is a popular option at Chinese banquets.
+Cooking a whole bird for (which starts January 29, by the way) is said to bring prosperity, wholeness and togetherness of family.
 Better still, this is a flavour sensation.

 crispy-skin-chicken.jpg